StolenColon/docs.getdbt.com/website/docs/docs/collaborate/view-auto-exposures.md

 # View auto exposures <Lifecycle status="enterprise" />

 As a data team, it’s critical that you have context into the downstream use cases and users of your data products.
-Auto-exposures integrate natively with Tableau (Power BI coming soon) and auto-generate downstream lineage in dbt Explorer for a richer experience.
+Auto-exposures integrate natively with [Tableau](/docs/cloud-integrations/auto-exposures-tableau) and [Power BI](/docs/cloud-integrations/auto-exposures-pbi) and auto-generate downstream lineage in dbt Explorer for a richer experience.

 Auto exposures help data teams optimize their efficiency and ensure data quality by: